 What is junk email?

-Junk email can be described as unsolicited messages that is being sent by spammers in bulk amount to a normal user’s email account.
-There are ways in order to separate the normal emails and spam email using the settings.
+Junk email can be described as unsolicited messages that are being sent by spammers in bulk amounts to a normal user’s email account.
+There are ways to separate the normal emails and spam email using the settings.
 However, these junk emails will be still delivered to the recipient but will be in a separate folder.